polylang/polylang/readme.txt

 = Is Polylang compatible with WooCommerce? =

 * You need [Polylang for WooCommerce](https://polylang.pro/downloads/polylang-for-woocommerce/), premium addon described above, which will make both plugins work together.

-= Do you need translation services? =

-* If you want to use professional or automatic translation services, install and activate the [Lingotek Translation](https://wordpress.org/plugins/lingotek-translation/) plugin.

 == Screenshots ==